dandkim97/Big-Apple/README.md

 # Big-Apple
 A one page web responsive design for basic html/css testing

-Copy and test the index.html file
+To test, just use the index.html file